jackjt8/ChunkyGuide/docs/setup/installation.md

 [Download ChunkyLauncher.jar](https://chunkyupdate.lemaik.de/ChunkyLauncher.jar){: .btn }

-The Chunky Launcher is a Java application that handles updating Chunky, multiple versions of Chunky, Plugins, and various Settings.
+The Chunky Launcher is a Java application that handles updating Chunky, version selection, Plugins, and various settings.
 You can start the Launcher by double clicking on the donloaded Jar file, or by typing the following command into a terminal/command prompt from the appropriate directory.

 `java -jar ChunkyLauncher.jar`